spacelift-io/user-documentation/docs/concepts/run/README.md

 ### Full List of Potential Run States

+NONE - The stack is created but no initial runs have been triggered.
+This is not offically a run state but is listed in the UI for informational purposes.

 QUEUED - The run is queued and is either waiting for an available worker or for the stack lock to be released by another run.

 CANCELED - The run has been canceled by the user.